Bacteriophages: The Medicine of Tomorrow?

 Do they replace antibiotics?

-They are a supplement to antibiotics, especially for resistant bacteria, but not a complete alternative.
+They are a powerful supplement to antibiotics, especially for resistant bacteria, but not a complete replacement in every case.

-Everywhere bacteria are – in soils, water, food, and the human body.
+Everywhere bacteria exist – in soil, water, food, and within the human body.

 Contact